pietv/gopaths/README.md

 gopaths
 =======
-Go packages indexer service.
+Go packages indexer.
 It searches for Go packages in GOROOT and GOPATH directories and then responds to shorter package paths with full paths.
 Useful together with 'cd' and 'godoc' commands.